scala-android/sbt-android-protify/README.md

     require running `protify:clean` or else the build will break
   * Singleton state will not be restored upon deploying new dex code.
     (or resources when on device api level <14)
+  * Android instrumented tests are not supported.
+They will fail to run because of the sharded dex and re-located resource files.
   * NDK is not supported at the moment (initial install works, no `protify` updates when jni code changes)
   * When target device api level >= 23,